shibme/codefend/README.md

 A static code analysis tool which makes use of existing open source tools and libraries

 ### Before we start,
-- Install the latest Docker CLI to be installed in the environment
+- Make sure the latest Docker CLI has been installed
-- Have to source code that has to be scanned inside the working directory
+- Have the source code that needs to be scanned inside the working directory

 #### A bunch of environment variables for CodeInspect 🤷 [All optional]
 `CODEINSPECT_PROJECT`